jacklul/asuswrt-scripts/README.md

 By default, it runs every <ins>6 hours starting from 00:00</ins>.

 **Currently supported notification providers:**

 - Email
 - [Telegram](https://telegram.org)
 - [Pushover](https://pushover.net)
 - [Pushbullet](https://www.pushbullet.com)
+- Custom script

 > [!TIP]
-> You can test the notifications by running `/jffs/scripts/jas/update-notify.sh test` (if it works from the cron) and `update-notify.sh test now` (if it actually sends) commands.
+> You can test the notifications by running `./update-notify.sh test` (if it works from the cron) and `./update-notify.sh test now` (if it actually sends) commands.

 > [!IMPORTANT]
 > You might have to install Entware's `curl` (and `ca-bundle`) to bypass the security limitations of the one included in the stock firmware.